Spiritual Direction, Specialization in Ignatian Spirituality

 - 3 hrs. of Electives

 - Personal Spiritual Direction (a non-credit requirement of 4 semesters of personal spiritual direction).
 Note: the 30-day or 30-week version of the complete Spiritual Exercises will count for 2 semesters of Personal Spiritual Direction.
 An official Confirmation Form must be signed and submitted to the IPS Office for your file for each of the 4 semesters.
-For the Confirmation Form go to: Semester Confirmation of Spiritual Direction Form
+For the Confirmation Form go to: Spiritual Direction Confirmation Form

 Graduate Certificate in Spiritual Direction/Ignatian Exercises Program (IEP)